Change orders: How contractors can optimize the process

 Find the best solution for everyone

-As important as it is to meet your clients’ expectations, as a home improvement provider, you’re also bound by your own capabilities and bandwidth, and it’s critical to set expectations accordingly.
+As important as it is to meet homeowners’ expectations, as a home improvement provider, you’re also bound by your own capabilities and bandwidth, and it’s critical to set expectations accordingly.

 Ultimately, contractors and project managers need to ensure the best interests of both parties are maintained as changes arise.
-By providing the homeowners with all feasible options and the additional costs and timeline changes they’ll require, they maintain transparency and trust in the project.
+By providing the homeowners with all feasible options and the additional costs and timeline changes they’ll require, you’ll maintain transparency and trust in the project.